-["Ancient" in the sense that it was an early Greek idea that moving objects needed something to sustain their motion.
+["Archaic" in the sense that it was an early Greek idea that moving objects needed something to sustain their motion.
 In contrast, modern Physics merely deals with change in motion/momentum, and, in order to do that, most theorists have dropped all reference to forces.
 Details can be found in Essay Eight Part Two, here.
-"Animistic" since this idea also depends on another ancient doctrine that conflict and motion can be explained in terms of the 'will' of some 'god' or other, or alternatively, as the result of an 'animating spirit' of some description.]
+"Animistic" since this idea also depends on another ancient dogma that conflict and motion can only be explained in terms of the 'will' of some 'god', or as the result of an 'animating spirit' of some description.]

-But, even if forces were 'contradictory', and reference to a continual cause of motion was both available and rational, that would hardly explain how an object being in one place and not in it, and being in two places at once, could actually explain why it moves.
+But, even if forces were 'contradictory', and reference to a continual cause of motion was both available and acceptable to modern physics, that would hardly explain how an object being in one place and not in it, occupying in two places at once, could actually explain why it moves.
 Plainly, this alleged 'contradiction' does no work.

 Despite this, Engels was quite happy to derive a set of universal truths about motion -- applicable everywhere in the entire universe, for all of time -- from the alleged meaning of a few simple expressions.
 Clearly, the concepts Engels used cannot have been derived by 'abstraction' from his (or from anyone else's) experience of moving bodies, since no conceivable experience could confirm that a moving body is in two places at once, only that it moves between at least two locations in a finite interval of time.